CommonCoreOntology/CommonCoreOntologies/README.md

 ## What is CCO?

-The Common Core Ontologies (CCO) is a widely-used suite of eleven ontologies that consist of logically well-defined generic terms and relations amogn them reflecting entities across all domains of interest.
+The Common Core Ontologies (CCO) is a widely-used suite of eleven ontologies that consist of logically well-defined generic terms and relations among them reflecting entities across all domains of interest.

-These eleven ontologies constitute a [mid-level extension](https://arxiv.org/abs/2404.17757) of [Basic Formal Ontology (BFO)](https://github.com/bfo-ontology/BFO-2020), an [ISO-standard](https://www.iso.org/standard/71954.html) top-level ontology.
+These eleven ontologies constitute a [mid-level ontology](https://arxiv.org/abs/2404.17757) that extends from the [Basic Formal Ontology (BFO)](https://github.com/bfo-ontology/BFO-2020), an [ISO-standard](https://www.iso.org/standard/71954.html) top-level ontology.
 Whereas BFO represents only the most generic entities and relations, CCO contains classes that users will find common across data sets in many domains.
 Such classes include, for example, person, facility, date, employment, nickname, and measurement.

-The Common Core Ontologies make it easier to use the top-level ontology content provided by BFO, and they prevent BFO-compliant domain-specific ontologies from duplicating common concepts.
+Leveraging CCO makes it easier to use the top-level ontology content provided by BFO, and it prevents BFO-compliant domain-specific ontologies from duplicating common concepts.
 Many organizations within the U.S. Government have found this useful as they seek a coordinated strategy among independent ontology efforts.

-As a mid-level suite of ontologies, the Common Core Ontologies are not intended to be extended indefinitely into particular domains.
+CCO itself is not intended to be extended indefinitely into particular domains.
 Users are encouraged to create their own domain extensions with content particular to those domains and publish these ontologies for re-use by others.

 ## Getting Started

-Users who wish to view the content of CCO in a web browser may view the current CCO release on the [Industrial Ontology Portal viewer](https://industryportal.enit.fr/ontologies/CCO)

 Developers may clone this repository and directly import AllCoreOntology.ttl in an ontology editor such as [Protégé](https://protege.stanford.edu/) to generate the merged version of the eleven CCO ontologies.
 Those who wish to forego managing imports may find a merged version of the files at src/cco-merged/

+Users who wish to view the content of CCO in a web browser may view the current CCO release on the [Industrial Ontology Portal viewer](https://industryportal.enit.fr/ontologies/CCO)

 ## Who Oversees CCO Today?